 PERFORMING FINE ARTS

-Pont Neuf fosters unique collaborations between visual & performing artists.
+Pont Neuf fosters unique and innovative collaborations between visual & performing artists.

 Born in Paris in 1971, Marc de Mauny was educated in France and England.
 He graduated from Cambridge University in 1994.
 In 1998 he joined the British Council in St Petersburg as Arts Officer and ran the official programme of cultural events in celebration of the 300th anniversary of Peter I’s Great Embassy to the United Kingdom.
 In the same year, together with violinist Andrei Reshetin, he founded the St Petersburg International EARLYMUSIC Festival, which he managed until 2007.
 As Head of Communications for Raiffeisenbank in Russia from 2007-2010 he devised the bank’s corporate social responsibility and arts sponsorship programmes.
 In 2011 he was invited by Teodor Currentzis to Perm where he remained as General Manager of Perm Opera until 2015, when he returned to Paris.
 In 2016, Marc de Mauny joined forces with Nicolai Vemming to create a company, which ran the international concert activity of musicAeterna up to 2020.
 Throughout this period, he continued his collaboration with Perm Opera, for which he produced numerous operas, most notably Purcell’s Indian Queen directed by Peter Sellars (2013), Verdi’s La Traviata directed by Robert Wilson (2016), Honneger’s Jeanne au Bûcher directed by Romeo Castellucci (2018); he also co-produced a series of recordings by musicAeterna on the Sony Classical label, and the annual International Diaghilev Festival in Perm.
 From 2020 to 2022, Marc de Mauny was General Director of the Ravel Festival & Academy, in St-Jean-de-Luz.